SDI-12

 SDI-12 (Serial Digital Interface at 1200 baud) is an asynchronous serial communications protocol for intelligent sensors that monitor environment data.
-These instruments are typically low-power (12 volts), are used at remote locations, and usually communicate with a data logger or other data acquisition device.
+These instruments are typically low-power, are used at remote locations, and usually communicate with a data logger or other data acquisition device.
 The protocol follows a client-server configuration whereby a data logger (SDI-12 recorder) requests data from the intelligent sensors (SDI-12 sensors), each identified with a unique address.

 History

 The first version of SDI-12 was released in 1988.
 It was designed by a coalition which included the U.S. Geological Survey's Hydrologic Instrumentation Facility (HIF) and a group of private companies.

 The SDI-12 Specification is maintained by a non-profit corporation called the SDI-12 Support Group.
 The most recent upgrade (Version 1.4) was made in July 2016.
 The most recent version of the SDI-12 Specification (still version 1.4, with clarifications), was released on January 30, 2021.